Zolpidem (By mouth)

 - This medicine is usually taken just before bedtime, or when you are having trouble falling asleep.
 Do not take this medicine if you are not able to sleep or rest for 7 to 8 hours before you need to be active again.

-- Do not take this medicine with food or right after a meal because it may not work as well.
+- It is best to take this medicine on an empty stomach.
+Do not take this medicine with food or right after a meal because it may not work as well.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.